Compaq Presario: "Series 3" (1998–1999)

 The spaceship design of the "Series 2" Presario computers was retained in this generation, albeit with a slightly squatter design that was more rounded.
 Some models (including higher-end models) housed in taller cases featured smoked-black plastic "easy access" flip-up doors on the bottom containing USB, audio and/or game ports behind it.
-These cases no longer have the "Easy Access Buttons" of the "Series 2" Presario computers, which were located on the top of the cases.
+The Easy Access Buttons located on the top of the cases from "Series 2" Presario computers were also removed.
 New processor models were introduced, namely the Intel Celeron, Pentium II and Pentium III, as well as AMD K6-2 and K6-III processors.
 Cyrix processors are no longer available for desktop computers during this generation, instead being used for laptop and notebook computers.
 Discrete graphics cards were now available in the majority of the models, using the AGP form factor.
 Most models used ATI Rage graphics onboard or on dedicated cards, typically the Rage LT Pro (a mobile-oriented graphics chip on an AGP card for desktop models).
-DVD-ROM drives were also available as an option on several models.
-The "Series 3" generation of Presario computers was also introduced at a time when the internet started to become popular in usage during the late 1990s, and as such, ethernet cards started to become available as standard equipment for several models of this generation of Presario computers alongside a 56k dial-up modem card.
+Optical drives for the then-new DVD-ROM format were also available as an option on several models.
+Starting with this generation, ethernet cards started to become available as standard equipment for several models of this generation of Presario computers alongside a dial-up modem card (which has been upgraded from V.32 to V.90 supporting 56k speeds), which not only provided faster connection speeds to the internet and the benefit of not having to dial in a specific phone number to connect to the internet in the case of broadband or an always-online connection, but also allowed users to share internet connections, files, and peripherals over the home network.
+The initial ethernet cards supported 10BASE-T, which offered speeds up to 10 Mbps.
 These models came shipped with Windows 98 (original release) preinstalled.

 Laptop and notebook computers in the Presario family continues to be offered during this generation, which includes the AMD K6-2 powered 1200 and 1600 series.
 Laptop/notebook models used Intel, AMD, and Cyrix processors, and would also be the last generation of Presario computers to use Cyrix processors in any capacity.